imaoca/robust/README.md

 # Trial Site Schedule Management

-You can try the programs developed by each group on the trial site.
+Each group can test the developed program on the trial site.
-However, if multiple programs uses a failed LAN, the original performance will not be resulted.
+However, if multiple programs use the failed LAN simultaneously, the performance will be affected, which could cause it to differ from the actual performance.
 If you want to use the trial site, you need to make a reservation, so please check it out.

 [Page to make a Reservation](https://calendly.com/rpoc)